PrEP (Pre Exposure Prophylaxis)

 One of the best places to get these tests and to get your prescription for PrEP is from a HIV/STI testing clinic.
 The tests are free of charge in public STI clinics.
 View a full list of clinics around Ireland where testing is free.

-There are two PrEP Monitoring Clinics (based in Dublin) where you can get a prescription.
+There are three PrEP Monitoring Clinics (based in Dublin) where you can get a prescription.

 - Gay Men’s Health Service (GMHS), Baggot Street Hospital, 18 Upper Baggot Street, Dublin 4, Tel: 01 669 9553; 087 941 0934; Email firstname.lastname@example.org